Aya Tarek

 Aya Tarek (آية طارق) is an Egyptian artist from the city of Alexandria.
 Tarek's mediums are primarily street art or graffiti and paint.
 Although street art in Egypt gained much international attention after the 2011 revolution, Tarek began sharing her street art on the walls of Alexandria in 2008, when she was 18.
 Tarek also produces indoor murals which she feels helps her in to be taken more seriously as an artist.
 However, she utterly stresses the importance of street art because it is accessible to anyone to take whatever they may need to from the work.

 Life

-She was born in 1989, her grandfather was a craftsman.
-In 2008, she began graffiti.
+Tarek, born on November 14, 1989, began working in publicity and advertising for various companies.
+She attended Alexandria University, where she specialized in oil painting but found the fine art classes too restrictive.
+As a result, in 2008, she began experimenting with graffiti as a more expressive outlet.
+Tarek inherited her grandfather's studio located in downtown Alexandria where she established the first graffiti artist group in the city.
+The studio known as the Art Establishment, was where Tarek along with a group of friends experimented with graffiti, comic book art, muralism, and multimedia.
+Struggling to get her work into galleries, Tarek took her art to the streets.

+Tarek's grandfather was a graphic designer and cinema poster artist in the 1960s and was said to be her main source of inspiration, she stated, "I'm totally inspired by his work.
+We have the same brush."

 Career

+Like many artists, Tarek initially struggled to exhibit her work in private galleries.
+Determined to showcase her art without censorship or restrictions, she turned the streets into her own gallery.
+At the time, street art was not popular and usually frowned upon, which made it difficult for the community to acknowledge her work.
+Tarek, however, states that gender was never an issue when she first started her graffiti work.
+Ever since, she has strived to break free from the labels imposed on her because of her gender and nationality, believing that her work should be evaluated as art in its own right, rather than as "women's art" or "Egyptian art."

 Tarek is seen by many as the first androgynous street artist in Egypt.